On Z2 harmonic functions on $\mathbb{R}^2$ and the polynomial Pell's equation: Properties of harmonic functions

-(The Fourier series exists because $f$ is an ordinary smooth function on the double cover of a neighbourhood of $P$ with the exclusion of $P$ itself and one can do the Fourier series there.
-The integer terms vanish because $f$ has monodromy $-1$.)\\
+(The Fourier series exists because $f$ is an ordinary smooth function on the double cover of a neighborhood of $P$ with the exclusion of $P$ itself, and one can do the Fourier series there.
+The integer terms disappear because $f$ has monodromy $-1$.)\\

 Based on the Laplacian equation,